yjlinotlazy/no_waste_album/DESIGN.md

 5. Search index and metadata/color/visual similarity search.
 6. Duplicate/quality cleanup workflow with trash safety.
 7. ML clustering, reviewable recommendations, and hidden-gem ranking.
-8. Home Companion handoff and broader integration/testing hardening.
+8. Kindle Gen 7 handoff and broader integration/testing hardening.

 The exact order can change, but migrations, API versioning, and persisted-data compatibility must be considered at every iteration.